 This is wrong to do for a number of reasons.
 For instance, such “assessments” are not researched, designed, nor justifiable for testing job applicants.
 Also, if any question is raised about the use of such “assessments,” the organization certainly may have a very hard time explaining why it used an “assessment” meant for training or team-building to evaluate job applicants.
 Also some personality tests are made to measure mental health/illness and their questions are not appropriate and relevant to the workplace, which is difficult to justify or defend legally.
 In all, employment tests should assess job skills and traits that are job-related.
 So, only use tests that actually are researched and designed to test job applicants.
 Do not use “assessments” that are not researched, designed, meant for, nor justifiable in your evaluation of job applicants.

-Follow the general guidelines in this article to help you hire the best job applicants.
+Follow the general guidelines in this article to help you obtain pre-employment tests benefits on your road to hire the best job applicants.

 Contact Dr. Mercer to discuss pre-employment testing at your company.